n8n-io/self-hosted-ai-starter-kit/docs/README.md

-# AI Starter Kit Documentation
+# GeuseMaker Documentation

 > Complete documentation for enterprise-ready AI infrastructure platform

-Welcome to the comprehensive documentation hub for the AI Starter Kit.
+Welcome to the comprehensive documentation hub for GeuseMaker.
 This documentation is organized by user journey and expertise level to help you find exactly what you need quickly.

 ## 🎯 Documentation by User Type